 Morphologies#

 Morphologies are the 3D representation of a cell.
 A morphology consists of head-to-tail connected branches, and branches consist of a series of points with radii.
-Points can be labelled and user-defined properties with one value per point can be declared on the morphology.
+Points can be labelled and can have multiple user-defined properties per point.

 store = Storage("hdf5", "morphologies.hdf5")